-Topdanmark's fixed income investments by rating classes are presented in the table Interest-bearing Assets by Rating, Topdanmark, 31 December 2018 and 31 December 2017.
+Topdanmark's fixed income investments by rating classes are presented in the table Interest-bearing Assets by Rating, Topdanmark, 31 December 2019 and 31 December 2018.

-Topdanmark has no significant concentrations on the investment side, except for the category "Treasury and mortgage bonds" that consists primarily of Danish government and AAA-rated Danish mortgage bonds.
+Topdanmark has no significant concentrations on the investment side, except for the category treasury and mortgage bonds that consists primarily of AAA rated Danish mortgage bonds.